rpmartin/Rinstall/README.md

 # Installation instructions:

 If you have money to burn and you would rather not spend your time installing software, check out [rstudio cloud](https://rstudio.cloud/).
-Running Rstudio on the cloud sidesteps all of the issues associated with software installation on your computer: all you need is an internet connection and a web browser.
+Running Rstudio on the cloud sidesteps all of the issues associated with software installation on your computer: all you need is a solid internet connection and a web browser.

-For the rest of us, here is an [installation guide](https://techvidvan.com/tutorials/install-r/) for R and Rstudio for all operating systems.
+For the rest of us, here is an [installation guide](https://techvidvan.com/tutorials/install-r/) for R and Rstudio for all operating systems.  **Note that software should be installed on your local hard drive, not on a network/cloud drive.**

 Once you have installed R and Rstudio, open Rstudio.
 At the blinking cursor (bottom left of the IDE) type:

     install.packages("tidyverse")

-Then hit enter.
+Then hit enter.  **Again, software should be installed on your local hard drive, not on a network/cloud drive.** Here is a link to fix [Windows10](https://medium.com/@ValidScience/how-to-fix-rstudios-package-installation-on-windows-10-c1e602bf3a1f)

 The `tidyverse` provides the plotting functionality that we require.

 **If the tidyverse installs without error you have the minimal software install required for the course.**